techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 18. florence.fly();
 19. }
 20. }

-    a.
-The program will compile and execute.
-The output will be Before: 0 After:
+A. The program will compile and execute.
+The output will be Before: 0 After: 21.
-21. b.
-The program will compile and execute.
-The output will be Before: 0 After:
+B. The program will compile and execute.
+The output will be Before: 0 After: 22.
-22. c.
-Compilation of Nightingale will fail at line 4 because static members cannot be overridden.
+C. Compilation of Nightingale will fail at line 4 because static members cannot be overridden.

-    d.
-Compilation of Nightingale will fail at line 10 because method fly() is protected in the superclass.
+D. Compilation of Nightingale will fail at line 10 because method fly() is protected in the superclass. e.
-    e.
 Compilation of Nightingale will succeed, but an exception will be thrown at line 10, because method fly() is protected in the superclass. f.

-Answer: A
+ANSWER: A
 MARK:
 2
+CHAPTER:

 MIX CHOICES:
 Yes